-- Note the uses of order forms and return merchandise authorizations, and the application of verification techniques in the order entry process flow.
+- Specify the uses of order forms and return merchandise authorizations, and the application of verification techniques in the order entry process flow.

 - Identify the clauses and documents used in a credit review, as well as the triggering events for credit changes.

-- Note the documents required in the shipping process flow.
+- Specify the documents required in the shipping process flow.

 - Cite the flow of documents required to produce a customer invoice.

-- Note the uses to which a credit memo can be put, and the positions involved in the collection process.
+- Specify the uses to which a credit memo can be put, and the positions involved in the collection process.

 - Identify the steps in the cash receipts process flow.